salesforce/codeceptjs-bdd/README.md

 ```

-* If you tests uses any enviornment variables, pass to the Docker image thru `--env` param as shown above
+* If you tests uses any environment variables, pass to the Docker image thru `--env` param as shown above
-* Select browser on Saucelabs thru `${browser}` environment variable
+* Select browser on Sauce Labs thru `${browser}` environment variable
 * Mount your workspace to the Docker container with `-v` param as shown above.